Ozempic and Mounjaro are both popular injectable medications used to treat blood sugar levels in adults with type 2 diabetes.

 Unlike insulin, these medications do not cause acute low blood sugar levels and they can be taken with or without food.

-Eat something bland like toast, a banana, or crackers to alleviate the nausea you may experience after your injection.
+Eat something bland like toast, a banana, or crackers to alleviate any nausea you may experience after your injection.

 They may worsen diabetic retinopathy